On the role of water activity on the formation of a protein-rich coffee ring in an evaporating multicomponent drop: Model results and comparison with experiments

 \subsection{Comparison with experiments}

-Direct comparisons between experimental measurements and hydrodynamic-solute transport models have not yet been reported for multicomponent droplets.
-This is mainly due to the experimental difficulty of resolving the spatio-temporal distribution of solvent concentration in evaporating droplets, together with the fact that existing models, developed for particle-laden droplets, fail to capture key features of ring formation in multicomponent solutions.
+Direct comparisons between experimental measurements and hydrodynamic–solute transport models for the spatio-temporal evolution of solute concentration in evaporating multicomponent droplets remain scarce.
+While some studies have compared experiments and simulations in multicomponent systems, these have primarily focused on predicting particle distributions rather than resolving solvent or solute concentration fields \citep{RajuMarRingWatGlyc}.
+This limitation stems from the experimental difficulty of measuring concentration profiles in evaporating droplets, as well as from the fact that existing models—largely developed for particle-laden droplets—do not capture key features of ring formation in multicomponent solutions.
 In this section, we compare our model with the experiments presented in Section~\ref{sec:Experiments}, and discuss its limitations.
 The model presented in Section~\ref{sec:RedModel} contains no free parameters, and whenever possible it relies on material and thermodynamic properties from experimental studies reported in the literature (see Section~\ref{sec:WatActMatProp}).

 To enable comparison with experiments, we include salt in our model and account for a non-constant diffusivity.
 For the dependence of water activity on protein concentration, $\chi_w^p(\overline{w}_p)$, we initially employed the interpolation described in Section~\ref{sec:WatActMatProp}.
 However, comparison with experiments shows that assuming a water activity closer to the ideal case provides much better agreement.
 Specifically, we borrow the functional form proposed by \citet{Salmon},